Outdoor Research Ferrosi Short Review

 Our Analysis and Test Results

-The 86%/14% nylon/spandex blend creates a high-mobility, comfortable short.
+Higher quantities of spandex (14%), blended with tough nylon (86%), make the Ferrosi stand out from the rest.
+The combination creates a highly mobile, comfortable short.
 They are lightweight while including enough pockets and features to keep them practical.

 Comfort & Mobility

-These shorts have a slimmer fit but remain comfortable.
-The fabric has a lot of stretch and the crotch is gusseted to increase space.
+These shorts offer a slimmer, tailored cut but remain amazingly comfortable.
+The fabric has a lot of stretch, and the crotch is gusseted to increase space.
 They ride up a bit when sitting down, but their elasticity keeps them from being restrictive, even when they get bunchy.

-The interior waist liner is an excellent addition that reduces abrasion from a backpack hip belt.
-These shorts sit below the waist.
-We also found that they stretch out in the waist faster than the average pair when worn multiple days in a row on trail, which just makes us extra grateful for the included drawstring.
+We loved the soft, interior waist liner of the Ferrosi.
+It is an excellent addition that reduces abrasion from a backpack hip belt.
+These shorts can sit a little below the waist, especially if the pockets carry much extra weight.
+We also found that they tend to stretch out in the waist faster than the average pair when worn multiple consecutive days on trail, which makes us extra grateful for the included drawstring.
 A surprisingly rare feature, we are also pleased with the length of the fly, which comes down low enough to actually be practical, unlike other slim-fitting shorts.

 With a full complement of five pockets, these shorts are equipped to hold the essentials.
-They come with two front, two rear, and one right-side zippered cargo pocket.
-This last one feels shallow at first but the fabric is so stretchy that it can actually accommodate a large smartphone or multiple protein bars.
+They come with two front, two rear (right-rear zippered), and one right-side zippered cargo pocket.
+This last one feels shallow initially, but the fabric is so stretchy that it can accommodate a large smartphone or multiple protein bars.
 The opening is larger than some other cargo pockets, making it easier to reach into.

-These shorts also have traditional belt loops and a drawstring to tighten them down if you find yourself without a belt.
-The front metal button is super easy to secure.
+These shorts have traditional belt loops but also sport a shoe-string-style drawstring that allows hikers to tighten them down if they find themselves without a belt or prefer to hike without one.
+The front metal button is solid and super easy to secure, and the pockets are mesh-lined for better ventilation.

 Versatility & Style

-Their style leaves them somewhere in the middle of the bunch with a somewhat unusual combination of qualities.
-They sit low, but also have a slim fit in the legs.
-The drawstring is hidden on the inside so they might just look like a nice pair of casual shorts for going out, but the cargo pocket is also somewhat prominent, which gives them a more utilitarian look.
+Their style lands them somewhere in the middle of the bunch with a somewhat unusual combination of qualities.
+They sit low but also have a slim fit in the legs.
+The drawstring is hidden on the inside, so they might look like a nice pair of casual shorts for going out, but the cargo pocket is also somewhat prominent, giving them a more utilitarian look.

 Should You Buy the Outdoor Research Ferrosi?

-The Outdoor Research Ferrosi is a comfortable and breathable short that functions well for many summer trail adventures.
+The Outdoor Research Ferrosi is a comfortable and breathable short that functions almost year-round for nearly any outdoor adventure.
+If you're looking for a pair of shorts that are perfect for hiking but can also pinch-hit for various other activities, these are worth trying on.
 They dry quickly and are a reliable combination of practical and stylish.
-They are somewhat expensive, but if you are looking for a thin, dry-weather active short, these ones will serve you well.
+They are somewhat expensive, but if you like thin, active shorts, these will serve you well, although the trade-off for comfort and flexibility is slightly lower durability.

 What Other Hiking Shorts Should You Consider?

-If you are looking for breathability, you might also check out the Patagonia Baggies Longs, which have thick fabric but a super breathable liner.
-For an even more stylish option, we recommend the Prana Brion II.
-They aren't the most robust hiking shorts but they look great.
+If you want breathability and versatility, you might also check out the Patagonia Baggies Longs, which have thick fabric but a super-breathable liner.
+We recommend the Prana Brion II for an even more stylish option.
+They aren't the most robust hiking shorts, but they look great.
 If you want even more pockets, the REI Sahara Cargo is an affordable model with lots of carrying capacity.
+If price and stretch are your key search topics, you can't go wrong with the Wrangler Authentics Performance Comfort Flex Cargo.
+They're super inexpensive and very stretchy and comfortable.